 The science department aspires to instill in its students a deep understanding and appreciation of their natural world; to create a sense of the interdependence of all life; to encourage contributions to future achievements in scientific fields.
 Middle Level students study topics in Environmental, Life, Physical and Chemical Sciences.
 In the Upper Level, students pursue a variety of topics, such as biology and AP biology, AP Chemistry, AP Physics, Introductory to Engineering, AP Environmental Science, forensic science, anatomy and physiology, chemistry, and physics.
 Laboratory experience is an integral part of all science classes.
 NDP students typically choose to study beyond the required three science courses for graduation, and many have participated in programs such as the NASA Space Camp, the Johns Hopkins Women's Science Consortium and internships at colleges and national science organizations.

 NDP’s unique, interdisciplinary approach to Science, Technology, Engineering, Art and Mathematics (STEAM) provides an age-appropriate, gender-specific program for girls.
 The purpose of the program is to create awareness, spark interest, and build confidence in girls for STEAM subjects.
 In addition to our outstanding Science, Mathematics, Art and Technology Departments, NDP offers students the opportunity to discover and pursue engineering studies, during which process and project-based learning is promoted.
-In the Middle Level, engineering concepts are integrated into math and science classes, and students take Logic & Computational Linguistics (6th grade), Computer Coding (7th grade), and Engineering & Architecture (8th grade) in the Explore Program.
+In the Middle Level, engineering concepts are integrated into math and science classes, and students take a variety of classes in the Innovate & Design Program, including: (Grade 6) Digital Design, Logic & Game Theory, Technology & Information Literacy, World Music; (Grade 7) Computer Coding, Digital Communications & Media, Forensic Science, Architecture & Engineering; (Grade 8) Arts Capstone, 3D Printing & Physical Computing, Hand Bell Ensemble, Robotics.
 In the Upper Level, Introduction to Engineering is offered to sophomores, and juniors and seniors may study Design/Build Engineering as well as a host of other courses in the related areas of Science, Math, Art and Technology

 The Social Studies Department encourages lively classroom discussion and enhances lectures with research activities and independent study.
 In addition to classroom study, social studies students attend field trips to museums, areas along the Chesapeake Bay, Gettysburg, Williamsburg and Washington, DC.
 The department sponsors a Youth in Government Club, which allows students to participate in mock legislative assemblies, and Mock Trial, in which students compete in mock judicial events.
 Every four years, the department sponsors a school-wide political campaign to raise political awareness in young "voters."
 Political campaigns include debates, a pep rally, political cartoon contest and a mock election.
 The department also offers a wide range of electives.

 Most computer instruction is integrated into regular classroom instruction.
-New Middle Level students participate in a Technology Camp prior to the start of school.
-Students advance these technology skills each year through technology exploratory classes based on the National Educational Technology Standards and preparation for the Upper Level laptop program.
 In 2006, the NDP Upper Level became a fully implemented wireless laptop learning environment.
 To that end, all incoming grade nine students are required to have a laptop and attend a three-day summer laptop camp.
 Students take an Introduction to Computer Technology course in ninth grade and have several Computer Programming elective options in subsequent years.